agmortimer20/sehs-dev/src/pages/comp-sci/javascript/activities/4-1-functions.md

   var answer = ""

   while (answer != "no") {
-    console.log(
-      "\nIt's the song that never ends, it goes on and on my friends!"
+    console.log("\nIt's the song that never ends.")
-    )
-    console.log("Some people started singing it not knowing what it was,") console.log("but they'll continue singing it, that's just because...\n")
+    console.log("It goes on and on my friends!") console.log("Some people started singing it not knowing what it was,") console.log("but they'll continue singing it, that's just because...\n")